detricksnyder/TeachingLectures/PHYS101/README.md

 ## Endocrine Control Systems

 * Define endocrine, paracrine, autocrine, and exocrine systems, define neuro-secretory cells by giving a few examples.
-* List major categories of hormones and give several examples that belong to each class.
+* List major chemical categories of hormones and give several examples that belong to each class.
 * List important factors that determine hormone levels in circulation.
 * Explain cellular actions of hormones via membrane and nuclear receptors, including an understanding of the rates by which these processes can affect cells.
 * Define basal secretion and stimulated secretion of endocrine glands.